 Synology’s NAS naming convention

-Synology NAS servers come in different tiers and models.
+Synology NAS servers are available in various tiers and models.

 The leading letters in a Synology NAS server’s name